Ultimate UPCAT Reviewer 2023 [FREE PDF Download]

 12. Is there an essay portion in the UPCAT?

 Sometimes.
-There have been UPCATs in the past where there was an essay portion, while some did not.
+There have been UPCATs with an essay portion, while some did not.
 To be prepared, assume that there will be an essay portion.

 13. Can an average or struggling student pass the UPCAT?

 Yes.
 The UPCAT is designed to give a fair chance for all deserving students to study at UP.
-To know more about how to make it to UP with low or average grades, check out this article.
+Check out this article to learn how to make it to UP with low or average grades.

 14. Can I retake the UPCAT if I fail the first time?